 The energy range where the transmission is calculated is given by the keyword 'NEGF.tran.energy range', where the first and second numbers correspond to the lower and upper bounds, and the third number is an imaginary number used for smearing out the transmission.
 The energy range specified by 'NEGF.tran.energy range' is divided by the number specified by the keyword 'NEGF.tran.energydiv'.
-The numbers of $\bf k$ -points to discretize the reciprocal vectors $\bf \tilde{b}$ and $\bf \tilde{c}$ are specified by the keyword 'NEGF.tran.Kgrid'.
+The numbers of k-points to discretize the reciprocal vectors $\tilde{\mathbf{b}}$ and $\tilde{\mathbf{c}}$ are specified by the keyword 'NEGF.tran.Kgrid'.
 The set of numbers given by 'NEGF.tran.Kgrid' can be different and tends to be larger than that by 'NEGF.scf.Kgrid' because of computational efficiency.

-The calculations of the transmission and current are performed by a program code 'TranMain', which can be compiled in the source directory as follows:
+The calculations of the transmission and current are performed by a program code 'TranMain', which can be compiled in the directory 'source' as follows: